 We are currently receiving an unusually high volume of orders and are working to complete them as quickly as we can.
 Dispatch is taking longer than normal

-Order turnaround as at 4 May is 40+ days Latest At risk customers also see this page
+Estimated turnaround for orders placed now is 28 days Latest At risk customers also see this page

 These herbs are dried from their natural state, and cut, chopped or left whole as appropriate.